As an actor, Clint Eastwood coined

 He embodied a very North-American form of rugged individualism.

-stereotypical Hollywood films, notably
+stereotypical Hollywood westerns, notably

 High Plains Drifter (1973),